 Skin dryness can also result from a diet low in “good fats”, like omega-3 fatty acids.
 If you’re finding that your skin is especially dry and flaky, it might be time to incorporate omega-3-rich foods in your diet.
 These can include items like salmon, mackerel, tofu, walnuts, flaxseeds, soybeans or even orange juice.

 Still struggling with dry skin?
-Breakup skin cells with all-natural products.
+Breakup skin cells with natural products.
 Many lotions, moisturizers and exfoliators are designed to temporarily relieve dry skin, and require constant re-application.
 If you are unable or unwilling to change your diet, try out products that are free from chemicals (which could further dry out your skin) and focus on lotions with moisture-rich essential oils.
 If you aren’t sure what’s best for your skin type, a good selection to start with could include grapeseed oil, argan oil, peppermint oil, carrot seed oil, and/or olive oil.
 You can read more about these oils at this link.

 Over time, dead skin cells (the cells that make up dry skin) can buildup and become unresponsive to treatments, moisturizers, and lotions.
 In order for your treatments to effectively do its job, remove the dead skin that is creating a blockage.
 Following the diet recommendations above will help relieve not only many dry skin challenges, but could improve your skin’s responsiveness to the lotions you do use when you need an extra boost.

-Looking for an all-natural alternative today?
+Looking for natural alternative today?
 Check our Real Purity’s Velvet Glove Hand Repair Lotion, an intensive solution for dry hands, or Real Purity’s Hand & Body Lotion, a great lotion for all over body use.
 You can also check out other natural face creams and masks by visiting our Skin Care category.

 For 10% off any item in this category, use code 10OFFSKIN at checkout.
 Discount valid through midnight on May 31st, 2014.